 Every area of your home can be a great space for children to grow and learn: you just need to sit back and plan out situations during a typical day as a childminder before you start setting up your home.
 When you are thinking about what will be safe and fun for children, role-play and get down on the floor.
 What can you reach, what can you knock over, bump into, pull, push, stick your fingers in… And what can you play with?

 Don’t get overwhelmed by all the preparations.
-We know there is a lot to think about, and the points above just scratch the surface of what we share with childminders when we help them set up their home with Koru Kids.
+We know there is a lot to think about, and the points above just scratch the surface of what we share with childminders who work with us when we help them set up their home.

 The most important thing is that your home is a great place for children to play independently and safely, explore, and learn, with you as their caring grown-up.
 And remember, it’s still your home at the end of the day.
 It’s just a home that you share with the amazing little people you are helping grow into kind, curious children and bright adults, ready to face a world of change.